-In the United States, infestations of the emerald ash borer (EAB) has led to the death and removal of over twenty-five million ash trees.
+In the United States, infestations of the emerald ash borer (EAB) have led to the death and removal of over twenty-five million ash trees.
 This huge loss has left devastated homeowners, as well as city workers searching for reliable pest and disease resistant shade trees to replace the lost ash trees.

 Naturally, maple tree sales have increased because not only do they provide good shade but, like ash, they put on spectacular displays of fall color.
 However, maples oftentimes have problematic surface roots, which make them unsuitable as street or terrace trees.
 A more suitable option is the Aristocrat pear (Pyrus calleryana ‘Aristocrat’).
 Continue reading to learn more about Aristocrat flowering pear trees.